Gambling Commission

 The stated aims of the Commission are to keep crime out of gambling, and to protect the vulnerable.
-It issues licences to operators, and advises the government on gambling-related issues.
+It issues licenses to operators and advises the government on gambling-related issues.
 It also collaborates with the police over suspected illegal gambling.

 The Commission replaced the Gaming Board for Great Britain in 2007.
-In 2013 it assumed responsibility for regulating the National Lottery.
+In 2013, it assumed responsibility for regulating the National Lottery.

 History

 The Gambling Commission was established under the Gambling Act 2005 and assumed full powers in 2007, taking over responsibility from the Gaming Board for Great Britain, in regulating arcades, betting, bingo, casinos, slot machines and lotteries, but not spread betting (regulated by the Financial Conduct Authority).
 The Commission is a non-departmental public body, sponsored by the Department for Culture, Media and Sport.

-It is also responsible for the remote gambling which includes betting online, by telephone and other communication devices using the equipment, that offer or advertise services to the residents of Great Britain.
+It is also responsible for remote gambling which includes betting online, by telephone and other communication devices using the equipment, that offer or advertise services to the residents of Great Britain.

-On 1 October 2013 the National Lottery Commission, which regulated the National Lottery, became part of the Gambling Commission.
+On 1 October 2013, the National Lottery Commission, which regulated the National Lottery, became part of the Gambling Commission.

+In March 2020, the UKGC made it mandatory for online gambling operators to participate in GamStop.

-In October 2020, the Commission published results of an investigation of BGO, GAN, and NetBet, three UK online gambling operators.
+In October 2020, the Commission published the results of an investigation of BGO, GAN, and NetBet, three UK online gambling operators.
 The Commission concluded that in the period between September 2018 and March 2020 the operators did not make enough efforts to keep gamblers' safe and prevent money laundering.

 In April 2021, Chief Executive Neil McArthur announced that he will step down as CEO of the Commission.

 Responsibilities

 Aims and objectives

 The Commission's stated aims are "to keep crime out of gambling, to ensure that gambling is conducted fairly and openly, and to protect children and vulnerable people".
 However, critics note its ADR process and default non-disclosure of complaints as often part of "standard procedure" contrasts directly with the validity of this claimed remit.

-The Commission released a new 2018/19 business plan with the goals of improving industry standards, consumer protections and to further public protection from gambling related harm.
-From December, 2020 through February, 2021, the Commission invited public comment on improving the quality and timeliness of its statistics regarding problem gambling.
+The Commission released a new 2018/19 business plan with the goals of improving industry standards, consumer protections and public protection from gambling related harm.
+From December 2020 through February 2021, the Commission invited public comment on improving the quality and timeliness of its statistics regarding problem gambling.

 Licensing

-The Commission issues licences to gambling operators, can levy fines and revoke licences, and is tasked with investigating and prosecuting illegal gambling.
+The Commission issues licenses to gambling operators, can levy fines and revoke licenses, and is tasked with investigating and prosecuting illegal gambling.
 It is also responsible for advising national and local government on gambling-related issues.